1920 AAA Championship Car season: Official schedule and results

-Official National Championship standings

-† Chevrolet was killed along with Eddie O'Donnell and Lyall Jolls, O'Donnell's mechanic, at the final race in Beverly Hills.

 Controversy over official race schedule

 The 5 race schedule has been confirmed as the correct and historically accurate schedule for the championship season of 1920.
 In the race day program for the final race at Beverly Hills was the points distribution for the championship contenders over the previous four races of the season.
 The championship was confirmed in the weeks leading up to the race by various newspapers around the country printing the four race championship standings leading to the final race.

 Confusion about the season began in 1926 when, for "comparative reasons", Contest Board member Arthur Means reworked the schedule to include 10 races and changed the champion to Tommy Milton.
 The earliest that the ten race standing occur are in the 27 October 1927 issue of Motor Age.
 In 1951 Racing Board member Russ Catlin found these retroactive crib sheets and folded the results into official AAA documentation, continuing the confusion about the 1920 season and early AAA history as a whole.

-The added races to the season are as follows:
+The added races to the season were all of the Non-championship races of the above official schedule, excepted the two races at Uniontown Speedway.

-Notes: In the Beverly Hills Main the starters limited to first four finishers for each preliminary race and in the Fresno Race Eddie O'Donnell started on the pole.

-The false championship results table is as follows:

 In 1961, Al Bloemker attempted to reconcile the two different accounts for the 1920 season.
 He surmises that there was an issue with sanctioning fees paid by the Uniontown Speedway and their two races held that year were not included in the final season standings.
 The printed media of the time is silent about any issue with the Uniontown races not being championship events.
-They did in fact hold two races but they were non-championship.
+They did in fact hold two races but they were not part of the championship.
 If Uniontown did pay for championship level racing but was not credited for them, lawsuits would have surely been filed but no such record exists.

-The two Uniontown events are as follows:
+Official final points standings

+Note: Drivers had to be running at the finish to score points.
+Points scored by drivers sharing a ride were split according to percentage of race driven.
+Starters were not allowed to score points as relief drivers, if a race starter finished the race in another car, in a points scoring position, those points were awarded to the driver who had started the car..

+The final standings based on reference.